sktime/sktime-dl/README.rst

 ~~~~~~~~~~~~~~~~
 Your local download of sktime_dl can be run in a Jupyter notebook, with GPU support.

-Run the Docker container:
+Run a container using the sktime_gpu Docker image that was built above:
 ::
 	docker run --gpus all --rm -it -p 8888:8888 sktime_gpu:latest bash

-Launch Jupyter from within the Docker container:
+Inside the Docker container, run:
 ::
+	pip install .
 	jupyter notebook --port=8888 --ip=0.0.0.0 --allow-root --no-browser .

 This returns a URL where you can open Jupyter in your browser.
+In Jupyter, open
+time_series_classification.ipynb.

 Overview